Criterium-Engineers/criterium-engineers.github.io/index.md

 As features are released and bugs are squashed, we will post updates to this page so that users can know what to expect.

+## 4/1/2022 Release

+#### Notes

+This is an update for both web and mobile.
+It is a 'tech debt' release to upgrade the libraries the apps run on.

+**For mobile** - The pending photo upload count in settings now accurately reflects all photos waiting to be synced, including failed and in process transfers.

 ## 2/3/2022 Release

 #### Notes